AhmedMousa-ag/text_class_base_rnn_tf_keras/README.md

 Utils consist of:

+1- model_explain: Where text explainability using Lime happens

-1- preprocess folder: has the preprocess classes to process data according to schema.
+2- preprocess folder: has the preprocess classes to process data according to schema.

-2- model_builder.py: where the Machine Learning model defined, built, and loaded.
+3- model_builder.py: where the Machine Learning model defined, built, and loaded.

-3- predictions_handler.py: called when needed a prediction for inference or testing/predic.
+4- predictions_handler.py: called when needed a prediction for inference or testing/predic.

-4- utils.py: general functions to help such as load json files.
+5- utils.py: general functions to help such as load json files.

 #### train